rsmp-nordic/rsmp_schema/spec/README.md

 For example, to validate agaisnt the SXL for Trafic Light Controllers (TLCs), include 'tcl/sxl.json'

 This main sxl.json file includes the core.json part, which contains validations for the RSMP core elements.
-Depending on the message type, commands.json, alarms.json, etc will be included.
-This file in turn looks at command/status/alarm code and includes the file describing the detailed parameters, arguments, etc.
+Depending on the message type, commands.json, alarms.json, etc. will be included.
+That file in turn looks at the command/status/alarm code and includes the file describing the detailed parameters, arguments, etc.

 For example, validating a CommandRequest M0001 message will include these parts: